rails/rails/guides/source/active_record_validations.md

 The `inclusion` helper has an option `:in` that receives the set of values that will be accepted.
 The `:in` option has an alias called `:within` that you can use for the same purpose, if you'd like to.
 The previous example uses the `:message` option to show how you can include the attribute's value.
+For full options please see the [message documentation](#message).

 The default error message for this helper is _"is not included in the list"_.